Terms and Conditions

 We may, at our discretion, engage subcontractors to perform any part of the services.
 We remain fully responsible for the performance of any subcontracted services and for ensuring that all subcontractors comply with the same obligations and standards as set out in this agreement.

-Where client-specific requirements apply—such as police checks, security clearances, or other compliance measures—we will ensure that all relevant checks and requirements are carried out and satisfied by any subcontractor we engage.
+Where customer-specific requirements apply—such as police checks, security clearances, or other compliance measures—we will ensure that all relevant checks and requirements are carried out and satisfied by any subcontractor we engage.
 This includes conducting police checks and risk assessments where required by law or by the nature of the services provided.
-Unless otherwise agreed in writing, we are not required to notify or obtain approval from the Client prior to engaging or changing subcontractors.
+Unless otherwise agreed in writing, we are not required to notify or obtain approval from the customer prior to engaging or changing subcontractors.

-19. Insurance
+19. Customer Cyber Insurance

 20. Compliance